 At their core, PDF slideshows are standard PDF files that contain one full-page photograph per page.
 During slideshow generation, you can set the way each photo (page) in the slideshow will be displayed.
-This means the Transition effect used and the amount of time toShow (the) image for - these can be set individually for each picture.
+This means the Transition effect used and the amount of time to Show (the) image for - these can be set individually for each picture.
 Click Apply to All to apply the selected effect and display time to all pictures.
 You can also give the whole document a unified effect display time (Show effect for) and you can set a soundtrack.
 The soundtrack can be in the MP3, WAV, MIDI, AIFF or AU format.
 When possible, use MP3, because of its advanced compression.
-For more information, see Export to PDF.